ixi150/Unity-ready-to-Git/README.md

 This repo is ready to go as is.
 Empty project correctly configured.

-Preview how to set-up UNITY project on GitHub on your own.
+# How to set-up UNITY project on GitHub on your own.
 (Source: stackoverflow)

 The steps: